Jurassic Museum of Asturias: Collection

 In the Triassic hall, there are exhibits of dinosaurs as they first appeared in the Triassic period, 251 to 200 million years ago.
-The recreated and easily identifiable dinosaurs on display here have bones and footprints or ichnites.
-Also shown are the gastroliths (stones gulped down by some dinosaurs to crush food in their stomachs), coprolites (fossilized dung), eggs and nests.
-The Plateosaurus dinosaur is the largest on display here.
+The dinosaur reconstructions on display here include bones and footprints or ichnites.
+Also shown are the gastroliths (stones swallowed by some dinosaurs to crush food in their stomachs), coprolites (fossilized dung), eggs and nests.
+The prosauropod Plateosaurus is the largest on display here.